 In Canada we are very fortunate.
 Our country, when measured against others around the globe, is very safe.
 Our crime rate is low compared to other countries (1.6 incidents per 100,000 in Canada.
 The United States has 4.5 per 100,000, notes safearound.com).
 In fact, the 2017 Global Peace Index ranked Canada the eighth safest of 163 countries surveyed.

 Despite these stats, it’s still important to be aware of how we can keep our homes safe to ensure the safety of our families and our possessions.
-This is where home alarm systems can be helpful.
+This is where home security systems can be helpful.
 They can bring greater peace of mind by improving your security and safety in your home.
 You may also qualify for the home alarm insurance discount which can help you save on your home insurance.
-Let’s get into that now!
+Let's get into that now!

-The home alarm insurance discount is a discount that is applied to your home insurance policy when you have a professionally installed alarm system on your home.
+The home alarm discount is a home insurance discount that is applied to your home insurance policy when you have a professionally installed alarm system on your home.
 Savings are generally between 2% and 15%, but the discount amount can vary depending on the insurance company through which you are insured.

 Other risk factors can come into play when determining your home alarm insurance discount such as where you live – do you live in a rural area with limited fire services?
 How far is your home from a fire hydrant?
 What type of homeowners insurance policy do you have?
 Another factor is what features your home alarm system includes.